PlaidCloud/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 for more details.

-See [Windows OS version compatibility](#windows-os-version-support) for details on the Windows versions that Kubernetes is tested against.
+See [Windows OS version compatibility](#windows-os-version-support) for details on the Windows versions that PlaidCloud is tested against.

 From an API and kubectl perspective, Windows containers behave in much the same way as Linux-based containers.
 However, there are some notable differences in key